wish2023/tp/docs/DeveloperGuide.md

 [`Logic.java`](https://github.com/AY2021S1-CS2113T-W12-2/tp/blob/master/src/main/java/athena/logic/Logic.java)

 1. `Logic` uses the `Parser` class to parse the user command.
-1. This results in a `Command` object which is executed by the `LogicManager`.
+2. This results in a `Command` object which is executed by the `LogicManager`.
-1. The command execution can affect the `TaskList` (e.g. adding a task).
+3. The command execution can affect the `TaskList` (e.g. adding a task).
-1. The result of the command execution will also call the `Ui` to print the respective messages for each command.
+4. The result of the command execution will also call the `Ui` to print the respective messages for each command.

-Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.

-*work in progress*

 ### TaskList component

 ![TaskListStructure](https://raw.githubusercontent.com/wish2023/tp/DG-tasklist/docs/structures/TaskListStructure.png)

-**API** :
 [`TaskList.java`](https://github.com/AY2021S1-CS2113T-W12-2/tp/blob/master/src/main/java/athena/TaskList.java)

 1. The `TaskList` stores task data in `Task` type objects.